alpheustangs/filego.js/docs/js.md

 #### `merge`

 This function merges the chunks by using the `chunks` parameters.
-It will return the `blob` and `buffer` of the merged file.
+It will return the `blob` of the merged file.

 ```typescript
 import { merge } from "@filego/js";